Identifying the U.S. Equity Market's Quiet Achievers

 Two other examples of quality compound growth stocks we own are utility companies.
 This is particularly unusual for a growth‑oriented strategy as the sector is typically associated with defensive, lower‑growth investment styles.
 Our global research platform is a crucial factor here.
 Stock selection is driven by the research of sector‑specialist analysts who provide insights and differentiated views that are often overlooked or underappreciated by the broader market.

-One of these is a water utility company, which has grown at an annual rate of around 9% plus a 3% dividend yield.
+One of these is a water utility company, has grown at an annual rate of around 9% plus a 3% dividend yield.
 The investment thesis is simple: Municipal water infrastructure in the U.S. is in dire need of nationwide upgrading.
 Water assets have been poorly maintained for decades, with little investment into new or upgraded systems.
 A recent documentary focusing on the town of Flint, Michigan, brought the issue sharply into public focus and highlighted the need for urgent action.
 In 2014, substandard treatment of water from the Flint River caused lead from aging water pipes to leak into the town’s water supply, exposing the more than 100,000 Flint residents to dangerous levels of lead.

 The water company that we own is at the front line of this urgent need to upgrade and improve U.S. municipal water infrastructure.
-And this is no quick fix, with an estimated $1 trillion needed to upgrade U.S. water systems over a potentially 40‑year period.
+And this is no quick fix, with an estimated U.S. $1 trillion needed to upgrade U.S. water systems over a potentially 40‑year period.
 Accordingly, this company is set to be a prime beneficiary of this vast upgrade/modernization program and so should be able to continue to consistently grow its earnings and capital over multiple years.

 The second utility that we own is an energy company.
 It is a direct beneficiary of the boom in liquefied natural gas (LNG) production and capacity in the U.S., as high‑pressure fracking has unlocked vast new shale reserves.
 This has seen the country transformed from a net importer of energy to a net exporter.